KonnexionsGmbH/db_seeder/Test_Presto.md

 ## 4. Sample run for the PostgreSQL Connector

 Menu items 2 (Run the demo with the original JDBC driver) and 3 (Run the demo with the Presto JDBC driver) differ only in the selection of the driver.
-By default, 2500 rows are inserted in the following database table:
+By default, 2500 rows are inserted in the following database table (PostgreSQL version):

     CREATE TABLE issue_table (
         column_pk        BIGINT         NOT NULL